ituhin/crypto-volatility-scanner/README.md

       {...}
    ```
    duration - in seconds
-   threshold/threshold2 - it changes the background color of the cell when the volatility % value crosses that mark to get attention on that asset
+   threshold/threshold2 - it changes the background color of the cell when the volatility % value crosses that mark to highlight that asset

    ```
    "intervals": {